Clayton-Toste/Clayton-Toste.github.io/portfolio.md

 </p>

 <p align=middle>
-Spline Rail is a scirpt I made for game I'm currently developing.
+Spline Rail is a scirpt I made for a game I'm currently developing.
 It represents a grindable rail that follows a Catmull-rom spline.
 It allows for realtime editing throught Unity's Editor system.
 The scirpt also features cacheing spline information by using hashes to check for changes.
 </p>